jdthorpe/ajvr/README.md

-# ajvr
+# The 'ajv' R library

-The `ajvr` library is a very thin wrapper around the awesome [AJV](https://github.com/epoberezkin/ajv) JSON validation library.
-The essential change between the syntax presented in the official [AJV Readme](https://github.com/epoberezkin/ajv) is exchanging JavaScripts dot operator (`.`) with R's dollar-sign operator (`$`).
+The `ajv` library is a very thin wrapper around the awesome [AJV](https://github.com/epoberezkin/ajv) JSON validation library.
+The essential change between the syntax presented in the official [AJV Readme](https://github.com/epoberezkin/ajv) is exchanging JavaScript's dot operator (`.`) with R's dollar-sign operator (`$`).

 Note that care must be taken in transforming R objects to JSON, because of